 When we talk about MYGAs that are less than 5 years, there are two that immediately come to mind as being very popular and competitive.

-The first is from Liberty Bankers Life with the Banker's Elite 3, which is now at a 3.05% interest rate.
-There are no withdrawal features with this one, though.
-You have to keep your money in there for the 3 years.
+The first is from Liberty Bankers Life with the Banker's Elite 3, which is now at a 2.95% interest rate.
+There are no withdrawal features with this one, so you have to keep your money in there for the 3 years.

 It's a pretty high comp, too – the comp is comparable to a 5-year MYGA even though it's a 3-year.

 Secondly, Equitable has a 2-year plan at 2.85%.
 Sometimes, people don't want to get too far down the road, you know?
 This is a great option for them.

 KSKJ's Rocket Annuity